-Owerri Reverberates As Film Makers, Actors gather For VILLAFFEST 2021
+Owerri Reverberates As Film Makers, Actors Gather For VILLAFFEST 2021

 According to him, the festival will rekindle passion for local content as the only way in showcasing and exporting our unique cultural traits that has long been misrepresented across big screens around the globe.

-VILLAFFEST, according to him, is a sister festival to The African Film Festival (TAFF) formed in 2015 to serve as a platform for educative references to African culture and to expose African films to non-African communities.
+VILLAFFEST, according to him, is a sister festival to TAFF, formed in 2015 to serve as a platform for educative references to African culture and to expose African films to non-African communities.